 Other days the weather may be wonderful, and my kids ride bikes outside with the neighbors while some of us stay-at-homies sit on tailgate chairs in our driveways to keep an eye on the kiddos while also mingling in the respite that is adult conversation.

-Then there are other afternoons where extra-curricular activities override those two hours and I pretty much spend the whole time carpooling kiddos to different activities and wishfully thinking dinner would prepare itself.
+Then there are other afternoons where extra-curricular activities override those two hours and I pretty much spend the whole time carpooling my children to different activities and wishfully thinking dinner would prepare itself.

-My only real staple of duty for after-school is checking school backpacks, and making sure the girls put their shoes away and hang up their coats.
+My only real staple of duty for after-school is checking school backpacks and making sure the girls put their shoes away and hang up their coats.
 I also try to have a meaningful dialogue about their day, which means getting creative with the questions I ask them.
-(I’ve written in earlier posts about the need to ask different questions to really engage kids so that they share details and actively converse.)

 Here are a few of my favorite things to ask my daughters: